aspittel/amplify-workshop/README.md

 Now add relationships:

 - Add a 1:1 relationship to the Comment model to User
-- Add a 1:1 relationship between TimeLine model to User
+- Add a 1:1 relationship between TimeLineItem model to User
 - Add a 1:n relationship between TimelineItem to Comments

 <details>